eunomia-bpf/nvbit-tutorial/README.md

 Ubuntu distributions, this is typically done by adding `/usr/local/cuda/bin` or `/usr/local/cuda-"version"/bin` to the PATH environment variable.

-To use an NVBit tool, you can either:

-1. LD_PRELOAD the tool before the application command:
+To use an NVBit tool, either LD_PRELOAD the tool before the application command:
 ```bash
 LD_PRELOAD=./tools/instr_count/instr_count.so ./test-apps/vectoradd/vectoradd
 ```

-2. Or use CUDA_INJECTION64_PATH:
+Or use CUDA_INJECTION64_PATH:
 ```bash
 CUDA_INJECTION64_PATH=./tools/instr_count/instr_count.so ./test-apps/vectoradd/vectoradd
 ```